teloxide/teloxide/README.md

 }
 ```

-This is how easy and type-safe to write dialogues using teloxide.
 Our [finite automaton](https://en.wikipedia.org/wiki/Finite-state_machine), designating a user dialogue, cannot be in an invalid state.
 See [examples/dialogue_bot](https://github.com/teloxide/teloxide/blob/dev/examples/dialogue_bot/src/main.rs) to see a bit more complicated bot with dialogues.